Unknown-527/Alternative-History-Space-Agencies-SFS/README.md

 ECSS by ilikespace

 Custom Parts needed-
-Procedural Parts(new pack)
+Procedural Parts(removed update and v1.4.5),
 Explorer's Ultimate Pack

 Texture Packs needed-
-Beautiful Rocketry
+Beautiful Rocketry,
-PEx Shapes+
+PEx Shapes+,
-Hide textures
+Hide textures,
-Hggghhf by ilikespace
+Hggghhf by ilikespace,
 Idk1's Miscellaneous

 1. Custom Parts and Texture Packs not mentioned in the list can be requested to be added however it needs to be approved by Idk1 / Unknown_527 and ilikespace.
 Everyone in the Multiplayer would need the Custom Parts(and texture packs) so it is discussed.